 About Worms Synagogue

-Worms Synagogue is a relatively new synagogue, but is built next to the remains of one that was completed in 1175.
-This twelfth century synagogue was burnt down as part of the World War II Nazi Kristallnacht in 1938, in which hundreds of Jewish sites were destroyed.
+Though Worms Synagogue (also known as Rashi Shul) is a relatively new synagogue, it was built next to the remains of one that was completed in 1175.
+It is located in Worms, a city in Rhineland-Palatinate Germany.

-Prior to the Second World War, Worms had one of Germany’s oldest Jewish communities and, in fact, a synagogue had existed there as early as 1034 – this had been destroyed by the Crusaders and was succeeded by the twelfth century incarnation.
-Today, all that remains of the old Worms Synagogue is a wall with an inscription of the site.
+Prior to the Second World War, Worms had one of Germany’s oldest Jewish communities, with a synagogue having existed on the site as early as 1034.
+This original synagogue was destroyed by Crusaders in 1096 and was thus succeeded by the twelfth century Romanesque incarnation.

 Nearby is a twelfth century subterranean mikveh complex.
 Mikveh are baths used in the Jewish faith to achieve purity.
-There is also a small Jewish Museum.